Sakshamv06/GitHub_Documentation/GitHub.md

 You have now created a new repository, uploaded some files to it, and added a project README.

-If you set your repository visibility to "Public," the repository will be displayed on your personal profile and you can share the URL of your repository with others.
+If you set your repository visibility to "Public," the repository will be displayed on your personal profile and you can share the URL of your repository with others and even any random one sees your profile he can see your repo file, while if you set your repository visibility to "Private" the repo will be displayed on your profile but not visible to any other person who views your profile or even he have the repository's url.

 As you add, edit or delete files directly in the browser on GitHub, GitHub will track these changes ("commits"), so you can start to manage your project's history and evolution.